YashKarthik/frencaster-v2/README.md

 # v2
 - [x] Build a full-fledged frontend Next.js.
 And offload image rendering here.
-- [-] Use an outward spiral instead of multiple levels of circles. (alignment)
+- [x] Use an outward spiral instead of multiple levels of circles. (alignment)
 - [x] Replace a static image gen via canvas with a dynamic animated thingy built via react
 - [x] Serverless using /api routes.
 - [-] Show user metadata